JonnyKong/AccuMO/README.md

 # AccuMO

 **[MobiCom '23]** AccuMO: Accuracy-Centric Multitask Offloading in Edge-Assisted Mobile Augmented Reality

 ## Hardware Requirements

-1. An Android phone (tested on a Pixel 5 with Android 12, but others should also work).
+1. An Android phone

+    * Tested on a Pixel 5 with Android 12, but others should also work.

-2. A Mac/linux laptop with Android Studio installed.
+2. A Mac/linux laptop

+    * With 10GB of disk space.

-3. A linux server with a NVIDIA GPU (tested on Ubuntu 18.04.6 LTS and NVIDIA 2080Ti, but others should also work).
+3. A linux server with a NVIDIA GPU

+    * Tested on Ubuntu 18.04.6 LTS and NVIDIA 2080Ti, but others should also work.

-   * This server can be the same physical machine as the laptop.
-Otherwise, this server needs to have an IP address reachable from the phone.
+    * This server needs to have an IP address reachable from the phone.

+    * This server can be the same physical machine as the laptop, if it meets the server hardware requirements.

 ## Software Requirements